FerdinandSu/MotifiedLinuxKernel-MagicBBR-/README.md

 echo "net.ipv4.tcp_congestion_control=bbr" >> /etc/sysctl.conf
 sysctl -p

+You can just use my ChangeKernel Scripts in Scripts/ Make sure you download the right shell script for your OS.

 2.Use Kernel Module
 you can compile by yourself(use Makefile and .c in make/) with： make -C /lib/modules/$(uname -r)/build M=`pwd` modules CC=/usr/bin/gcc